square/go-jose/jose-util/README.md

 ## Examples

-## Generate key pair
+### Generate key pair

 Generates a key pair, either for signing/verification or encryption/decryption.
+Generated keys will be written to the current directory.

     # Generate keys for signing (for RSA-PSS)
     jose-util generate-key --use sig --alg RS256